usnistgov/oscal-xproc3/profile-resolution/readme.md

 ### Designating your profile (source) at runtime

-TODO: test these scripts

-The scripts `` and `` provide Windows and Linux/WSL users respectively with an interface for resolving a (single) profile from the command line.
+The scripts `resolve-profile.bat` and `resolve-profile.sh` provide Windows and Linux/WSL users respectively with an interface for resolving a (single) profile from the command line.

 For example: